 I believe most people with diabetes would agree that their diagnosis is a core memory.
-I was diagnosed in the summer of 2000, just 5 days shy of a big birthday – my 21st birthday!
+I was diagnosed in the summer of 2000, just five days shy of a big birthday—my 21st birthday!

 I was showing all the signs associated with diabetes and was diagnosed during what I thought was a routine check-up.
-I expected to tell the doctor about my thirst, weight loss, and excessive urination in hopes of an explanation and some meds maybe – but I was sent straight to the emergency room upon a BG reading of 350 mg/dL.
+I expected to tell the doctor about my thirst, weight loss and excessive urination in hopes of an explanation and some meds maybe—but I was sent straight to the emergency room upon a blood glucose (BG) reading of 19.4 mmol/L350 mg/dL.

 Unlike most celebrating their 21st birthday, my celebration was quiet, and it did not involve any alcoholic beverages whatsoever.
 I was hyper-focused on eating healthy, which at the time equated to lots of green veggies.

 I was released from the hospital on August 3rd, 2000 with a prescription for an insulin pen with a 70/30 mix of fast-acting and not-so-fast-acting insulin.
-What I remember most about my hospital stay is that my doctor said that there wasn’t a cure for Type 1 diabetes and that as long as I counted each serving of carbohydrates, took my insulin, and checked my sugar at least 3 times a day, I’d be fine.
+What I remember most about my hospital stay is that my doctor said that there wasn’t a cure for type 1 diabetes and that as long as I counted each serving of carbohydrates, took my insulin and checked my blood sugar at least three times a day, I’d be fine.
 I also met with a registered dietitian who spent about an hour and a half to go over what a serving size meant and how to read a food label.

-In my opinion, the behavior a diabetic is encouraged to develop by most endocrinologists closely mimics an eating disorder.
+In my opinion, the behavior a person with diabetes is encouraged to develop by most endocrinologists closely mimics an eating disorder.
 With a few differences: